 If you’ve struggled to make your student loan payments, your credit score could be negatively impacted.
 This could have serious repercussions on your future.
 The only way to really be sure is to check it.
 That’s why I recommend you use a free service like Credit Karma to check your credit score and know where you stand.

 That way, if you want to buy a house or a car in the future, and you need to get a loan, you’ll know if your student loan debt will be hurting or helping you.

 You May Just Have to Earn More Money

-The benefit to making extra money for yourself is the per hour rate.
-Instead of earning $8 an hour, you will likely start earning $20-$40 an hour.
+The benefit to making extra money for yourself is the per-hour rate.
+Instead of earning $8 per hour, you will likely start earning 20 to $40 per hour.
 With this kind of cash coming in, you should easily be able to handle those student loans.

 Have you tried any of these options to lower your student loan payments?

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page, or on his personal site RobertFarrington.com.

 He regularly writes about investing, student loan debt, and general personal finance topics geared towards anyone wanting to earn more, get out of debt, and start building wealth for the future.